-type: A object type.
-Cards with the type weapon may start the game in the weapon zone (See Rule 8.1.8) zone: A public zone owned by a player that contains up to two cards with the type weapon.
+type: A type of object that can be equipped to a weapon zone.
+(See Rule 8.1.8)

+zone: A public zone owned by a player that contains up to one weapon or off-hand object equipped to that zone.
 (See Section 3.15 - Weapon)